Rust-GPU/Rust-CUDA/crates/optix/src/introduction.md

     acceleration structure built over geometric primitives such as curves
 * instance-AS/IAS/TLAS - Instance/Top-level acceleration structure built
-    over other acceleration structures and/or transform nodes in order to compose more complez scenes and implement instancing and rigid transformations.
+    over other acceleration structures and/or transform nodes in order to compose more complex scenes and implement instancing and rigid transformations.

-In this document and in the names of API elements, the “host” is the processor that begins ezecution of an application.
+In this document and in the names of API elements, the “host” is the processor that begins execution of an application.
 The “device” is the GPU with which the host interacts.
 A “build” is the creation of an acceleration structure on the device as initiated by the host.

 ## Overview
 The NVIDIA OptiX 7 API is a CUDA-centric API that is invoked by a CUDA-based application.
-The API is designed to be stateless, multi-threaded and asynchronous, providing ezplicit control over performance-sensitive operations like memory management and shader compilation.
+The API is designed to be stateless, multi-threaded and asynchronous, providing explicit control over performance-sensitive operations like memory management and shader compilation.

-It supports a lightweight representation for scenes that can represent instancing, vertez- and transform-based motion blur, with built-in triangles, built-in swept curves, and user-defined primitives.
+It supports a lightweight representation for scenes that can represent instancing, vertex- and transform-based motion blur, with built-in triangles, built-in swept curves, and user-defined primitives.
 The API also includes highly-tuned kernels and neural networks for machine-learning-based denoising.

-An NVIDIA OptiX 7 contezt controls a single GPU.
+An NVIDIA OptiX 7 context controls a single GPU.
 The context does not hold bulk CPU allocations, but like CUDA, may allocate resources on the device necessary to invoke the launch.
-It can hold a small number of handle objects that are used to manage ezpensive host-based state.
-These handle objects are automatically released when the contezt is destroyed.
+It can hold a small number of handle objects that are used to manage expensive host-based state.
+These handle objects are automatically released when the context is destroyed.
 Handle objects, where they do exist, consume a small amount of host memory (typically less than 100 kilobytes) and are independent of the size of the GPU resources being used.
-For ezceptions to this rule, see “Program pipeline creation”.
+For exceptions to this rule, see “Program pipeline creation”.

 The application invokes the creation of acceleration structures (called builds),